Connecting & Communicating Ideas

 Fostering Collaboration and Modeling

-Collaboration is structured through biweekly PLCs, vertical alignment meetings, and teacher-led modeling sessions.
-Teachers observe peers, co-plan lessons, and share data in reflective cycles.
-Modeling is integrated through demonstration lessons, exemplar planning templates, and structured instructional rounds.
+Collaboration is embedded through weekly PLCs, biweekly data check-ins, monthly vertical alignment meetings, and teacher-led modeling sessions.
+Teachers engage in peer observations, collaborative lesson planning, and reflective data-sharing cycles.
+Modeling is reinforced through live demonstration lessons, exemplar planning templates, and structured instructional rounds that showcase best practices in action.

 Fostering Self-Directed Learning

-Teachers track student progress through DMAC, IXL, and DIBELS data, reflect on their instructional impact in journals, and create growth portfolios.
-These tools promote teacher agency and ownership of practice while keeping the focus on student outcomes.
+Teachers take ownership of their growth by tracking student progress through DMAC, IXL, and DIBELS data, maintaining reflective journals on instructional impact, and compiling growth portfolios.
+These practices cultivate teacher agency and ensure that professional learning remains focused on improving student outcomes.

 Role Responsibilities